 1. I am willing to forgive John for avoiding me.

-4. I commit myself to forgiving John and I accept the peace and freedom which forgiveness brings.
+4. Affirmation; I forgive John and I accept the peace and freedom which forgiveness brings.

 Don’t forget to do the steps in writing and to go through the whole process at least a couple of times.